-- iv. the manner by which the system within the land subject to the application will: - contribute to a fully integrated stormwater management solution for the TPLM Zone and Local Shopping Centre Zone north of SH6 (including Slope Hill); - be coordinated across development blocks with reference to the Guiding Principles for Stormwater Management; - minimise the number of stormwater facilities (detention basins, and/or soakage devices and/or including underground chambers) across the TPLM Zone and Local Shopping Centre Zone north of SH6; - integrate with the system on adjoining or nearby land within the same catchment or sub-catchment, and where stormwater management devices can be shared for development across multiple properties; - v. the manner by which land owned by the Applicant along the toe of Slope Hill will be made available for stormwater management; - vi. the easements to be easements to be provided as required for new stormwater trunks and swales crossing private property; - vii. demonstration of meaningful consultation with affected landowners (being those upstream and downstream to the extent that the stormwater runoff from their land would influence or be influenced by the stormwater system being proposed) about stormwater management and the effects on those parties;
+- iv. the manner by which the system within the land subject to the application will: - contribute to a fully integrated stormwater management solution for the TPLM Zone and Local Shopping Centre Zone north of SH6 (including Slope Hill); - be coordinated across development blocks with reference to the Guiding Principles for Stormwater Management; - minimise the number of stormwater facilities (detention basins, soakage devices and/or including underground chambers) across the TPLM Zone and Local Shopping Centre Zone north of SH6; - integrate with the system on adjoining or nearby land within the same catchment or sub-catchment, and where stormwater management devices can be shared for development across multiple properties; - v. the manner by which land owned by the Applicant along the toe of Slope Hill will be made available for stormwater management; - vi. the easements to be easements to be provided as required for new stormwater trunks and swales crossing private property;

 viii.
-How co- ordinated overland flow paths through the developments will be provided to ensure no adverse effects on upstream or downstream properties; and ix. how pre-treatment of Slope Hill Runoff and treatment of first flush from roads, carparks etc will be provided to ensure longevity of soakage devices.
+How co- ordinated overland flow paths through the developments will be provided to ensure no adverse effects on upstream or downstream properties; and